Power Morcellator Settlement

 While no power morcellator lawsuits have yet gone to trial, some have been settled confidentially.
 Companies often opt to settle cases to prevent public disclosure of the facts and to avoid large awards from sympathetic juries, which can assign “punitive” damages to punish defendants and deter similar future conduct.

-Lina Medical settled confidentially a morcellator lawsuit in July 2015.
+Lina Medical confidentially settled a morcellator lawsuit in July 2015.
 The lawsuit, which accused Lina Medical of failure to warn about the risks of spreading cancer with morcellation, was filed by a Pennsylvania man whose wife underwent a morcellator-aided hysterectomy and passed away 11 months later from sarcoma cancer.

-As reported in March 2016 by the Wall Street Journal, Johnson & Johnson has settled about 70% of the roughly 100 morcellator lawsuits it is facing.
+As reported in March 2016 by The Wall Street Journal, Johnson & Johnson has settled about 70% of the roughly 100 morcellator lawsuits it is facing.
 Individual settlements are said to be in the range of $100,000 to $1 million based on factors that include a woman’s age, overall health, and whether she has children.
 J&J morcellator lawsuits allege that the devices spread undetected tumors and that the manufacturer knew (or should have known) of this risk but failed to adequately warn the public.

 Were You Diagnosed With Cancer After Power Morcellator Surgery?